 Established in 2015 as part of the University’s ambitious Research Strategy (2012-2017), the Maynooth University Social Sciences Institute (MUSSI) brings together, consolidates and scales existing social scientific research expertise and research infrastructure across the campus as part of a single enterprise.

-The purpose of MUSSI is to coordinate and direct a collaborative network which includes twelve Faculty of Social Sciences academic departments (Adult and Community Education; Anthropology; Applied Social Studies; Business; Design Innovation; Economics, Finance and Accounting; Froebel Department of Childhood and Primary Education , Education; Geography; International Development; Law; Sociology), and three existing Faculty of Social Science based research Institutes (National Institute for Regional and Spatial Analysis, National Centre for Geocomputation and the Edward M Kennedy Institute).
+The purpose of MUSSI is to coordinate and direct a collaborative network which includes twelve Faculty of Social Sciences academic departments (Adult and Community Education; Anthropology; Applied Social Studies; Business; Design Innovation; Economics, Finance and Accounting; Froebel Department of Childhood and Primary Education , Education; Geography; International Development; School of Law and Criminology; Sociology), and three existing Faculty of Social Science based research Institutes (National Institute for Regional and Spatial Analysis, National Centre for Geocomputation and the Edward M Kennedy Institute).
 It will also house Maynooth’s new and innovative Education Workspace.

 MUSSI also manages, supports and develops, a number of critical national data infrastructures including the All-Island Research Observatory (AIRO), the Irish Qualitative Data Archive (IQDA), and Digital Repository Ireland (DRI).